 - What is a Living Will?

 A Living Will is a legal document that you can choose to complete if you want.
 It tells your doctor how to treat you if you cannot make decisions for yourself.
 A Living Will says that life-prolonging medical interventions that would serve solely to prolong your dying should not be used.
-A Living Will only applies if you are terminally ill or in a persistent vegetative state AND too sick to make decisions for yourself.
+A Living Will only applies if you are terminally ill AND too sick to make decisions for yourself.
 Of the forms submitted to the WV e-Directive Registry, 7% are Living Will forms; the Living Will is the 3rd most commonly submitted advance directive.

 - What does “too sick to/cannot make decisions for myself” mean?